Azure/simdem/README.md

 The above command will walk you through the SimDem documentation.
 Pay particular attention to the Syntax page, but the short version is that you are writing markdown with code blocks.
+For more information see `demo_scripts/simdem/tutorial/script.md`.

 ## Running in a Docker Container